 Everyone who receives this decoration is brave and deserving of our admiration and gratitude.
 Here are just a few of these remarkable people:

-- The Hollywood actor Douglas Fairbanks Jr.served in the United States Navy in World War II.
-He received a Silver Star for his service on PT Boats.
+The Hollywood actor Douglas Fairbanks Jr.served in the United States Navy in World War II.
+He received one for his service on PT Boats.

-- Alexander Hague, who went on to become the US Secretary of State under President Ronald Reagan, won two Silver Stars in the Korean War.
-He also won three Bronze Star Medals and a Distinguished Service Cross.
+Alexander Hague, who went on to become the US Secretary of State under President Ronald Reagan, won two Silver Stars in the Korean War.
+Besides, He won three Bronze Star Medals and a Distinguished Service Cross.

-- Lee Ann Hester received her Silver Star in 2005 for her heroism in the Iraq War and is the only woman recipient not to be involved with Army Medicine.
+Lee Ann Hester received her Star award medal in 2005 for her heroism in the Iraq War and is the only woman recipient did not involve with Army Medicine.

 We salute all those who have risked their lives for the safety of the United States and the world.
 You’ll find a more complete list at the Hall of Valor Project.